trln/trln_argon/README.md

 order to portably set this path.
 It should not be needed outside this narrow context.

+## Temporary Configuration Overrides

+By default, the engine will read `config/local_env.yml` (created by the installer) for environment variables.
+Sometimes, during development, you may want to temporarily override some of these values.
+In this case, set the relevant variable (e.g. `export SOLR_URL=http://some.other.solr:8983/solr/trlnbib`) and then start the application.
+When you're back to wanting to use the default `SOLR_URL`, `uset SOLR_URL`.

 ## Creating a Rails Application using the TRLN Argon Engine.

 This is what you want to do if you are intending to customize an application using the engine for a local catalog instance, it's not needed for development.